 What safety procedures will be in place for people to use the Campus Center?

 Before coming to Campus Center, students, employees and campus visitors are required to follow all required UH COVID-19 guidelines including use of the daily health check-in app, mandatory face covering on campus, practicing safe physical distancing whenever possible and washing hands regularly.

 To adhere to 6 foot, safe physical distancing, Campus Center reduced the available public and dining room seating.
 Signage is posted to keep 6-foot spacing for people in line at food services.

 Campus Center services are now online and will be done virtually or by appointment, wherever possible, to limit face-to-face contact or exchanges.

 Will the campus shuttle be running?

-Campus shuttle will not be running in the fall 2020 semester.
+Campus shuttle will not be running in the spring 2021 semester.

 Will I be able to use the Warrior Recreation Center?

 The Warrior Recreation Center will follow state and county guidelines regarding gyms and fitness centers.
 The WRC will be closed, beginning Thursday, August 27th, to comply with Honolulu Mayor Kirk Caldwell and Governor David Ige’s stay-at-home / work-from-home order.
 The center will reopen once the order is lifted.
 The latest information and updates can be found on the center’s Instagram page.
 An Instagram account is not needed to view the page.